rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 \

 + `Firtina & Alkan (2016) <https://academic.oup.com/bioinformatics/article/32/15/2243/1743552>`_ report that changing the order of sequence reads in a FASTQ file, followed by alignment of the reads to the human reference genome and SNP calling with various software tools shows discordance in identified variants, ranging from less than 1% to around 25%.
-This observation suggests that any variant-calling routine should test for sensitivity to read order in the input FASTQ files, although for large datasets this repeatability analysis would be extremely time-consuming.
+This observation suggests that any variant-calling routine should be tested for sensitivity to read order in the input FASTQ files, although for large datasets this repeatability analysis would be extremely time-consuming.

 \